VedatDurmaz/PolymerAssembler/README.md

 The main settings falling to the user are listed in the YAML configuration file `config_user.yml`.
 At the top of the file, the user choses the type of polymer.
 Currently supported types are:

 - `branchedPG` (*n=5* units): linear, hyperbranched or dendritic polyglycerol polymers branched to a specified degree
-- `linearPG_meth-eth` (*n=6* units): linear (via central glycerol oxygen) PG with methyl or ethyl (in random order) attached to the first oxygen of each monomer.
+- `linearPG-meth-eth` (*n=6* units): linear (via central glycerol oxygen) PG with methyl or ethyl (in random order) attached to the first oxygen of each monomer.
 Due to the chiral character of these glycerols central carbon atom, there are two methylized and two ethylized units.

 Depending on the choice of the polymer type, the transition probabilities from one building block to another need to be specified in the same config file.
 The size of the squared matrix is related to the number *n* of units.
 Let's consider a typical branched polyglycerol (PG) polymer.
 For PG, a set of five types of building blocks, {GCR,GCX,GCA,GCB,GCL} or {R,X,A,B,L} has been defined from which a new polymer of size *N* (number of monomers) can be assembled as a directed graph G(V,E) without cycles.
 This set consists of: